rjcorwin/backbonejs-apps-explained-in-drupalese/README.md

  - print it in two Routes

-## CCK, meet Backbone Forms for Backbone Models
+## @todo Example 3: CCK, meet Backbone Forms for Backbone Models
-@todo Example 3: Declare a Model's schema, create associated edit and view pages.
+- Declare a Model's schema, create associated edit and view pages.

-## Views module, meet Backbone Collections
+## @todo Example 4: Views module, meet Backbone Collections
-@todo Example 4: Create a Backbone Collection and its associated View page.
+- Create a Backbone Collection and its associated View page.

-## Review, lets introduce some more regions
+## @todo Example 5: Review, lets introduce some more regions
-@todo Example 5: ...
+- ...

-## Connect the Models to Drupal
+## @todo Example 6: Connect the Models to Drupal
-@todo Example 6: Use the Services module? `hook_menu` entries work well.
+Use the Services module? `hook_menu` entries work well.